Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Drug: Kinisoquin

-Summary: Kinisoquin (Isoquercetin) is studied for preventing thromboembolic events in pancreatic cancer patients, potentially enhancing chemotherapy efficacy and inhibiting cancer growth (Web Search).
+Summary: Kinisoquin (Isoquercetin) is an antioxidant and anti-inflammatory compound being studied for prevention of thromboembolic events in metastatic pancreatic cancer patients (source: Web Search).

 • Other: Placebo

-Summary: Placebo is an inactive compound identical in appearance to the active treatment, used to distinguish drug action from suggestive effects (NCI Thesaurus).
+Summary: Inactive compound identical in appearance to Kinisoquin used as control to distinguish drug action from placebo effect (source: NCI Thesaurus).

 Key Inclusion